zer0def/nginxinc-kubernetes-ingress/docs/content/configuration/policy-resource.md

 ### WAF

-> **Feature Status**: WAF is available as a preview feature[^1]: We might introduce some backward-incompatible changes to the resource definition.
-The feature is disabled by default.
-To enable it, set the [enable-preview-policies](/nginx-ingress-controller/configuration/global-configuration/command-line-arguments/#cmdoption-enable-preview-policies) command-line argument of the Ingress Controller.

 > Note: This feature is only available in NGINX Plus with AppProtect.

 The WAF policy configures NGINX Plus to secure client requests using App Protect policies.